ctrabold/ctrabold.github.io/_posts/2014-12-01-meanwhile-in-cambodia.md

 The last months have been intense, full of wonders and fantastic!

-I am planning more post to describe some of the amazing things that happened this year.
+I am planning more posts to describe some of the amazing things that happened this year.

 In the meantime you can [explore Phnom Penh online](https://www.google.com/maps/views/streetview/cambodia-highlights?gl=us) :)